JorisFouet/auctionHUD/README.md

   Lets you input your own estimated value and displays it accross the website for all identical items.

-  Displays graphically the difference between your estimation and the current bid + commission + shipping.
+  Displays on a meter the difference between your estimation and the current bid + commission + shipping.